Skip to content

 The Host is the primary environment or application where the AI "lives."
 In our context of building an AI agent, our orchestration code is the Host.
 It is responsible for managing the user's session, holding the conversation history, and deciding when it needs to reach out to a Client to get more information.

-THe MCP Server hosts the actual tools and executes them on demand.
-It responds to two types of requests: "what tools do you have?" (returning tool definitions) and "execute this tool with these arguements" (running the tool and returning results).
-MCP Servers can connect to extermal services like databases, APIs etc. You effectively "plug in" an MCP Server to your AI agent via your Client.
+MCP Servers can connect to external services like databases, APIs, messaging systems etc. You effectively "plug in" an MCP Server to your AI agent via your Client.

 ℹ️ MCP actually defines three types of capabilites that servers can provide: tools (functions the LLM can call), prompts (resuable prompt templates), and resources (data the LLM can access).
 For now we will focus on the tools, but it is important to be aware of the other capabilities for future learning.